Rewriting Graphically with Symmetric Traced Monoidal Categories: Graph rewriting

 \subsection{Adhesive categories}

 Not all structures are compatible with DPO rewriting.
 For example, the pushout complements may not be unique.
-For a successful rewrite system we need to ensure that the DPO approach is always well-defined.

-A common framework in which to perform graph rewriting is that of \emph{adhesive categories}, introduced by Lack and Sobociński~\cite{lack2004adhesive}.
-The key property of these categories is that pushout complements are always unique, if they exist.
+This is essential, as it implies that for a given matching monomorphism, there is a unique rewrite of the graph.
+A commonly used framework that ensures the DPO procedure is always well-defined is that of \emph{adhesive categories}, introduced by Lack and Sobociński~\cite{lack2004adhesive}.
+The key property of these categories is that pushout complements are always unique for rewrite rules where each leg of the span is a monomorphism, if such a complement exists.
 Additionally, they also enjoy a local Church-Rosser theorem and a concurrency theorem.

-However, our category of hypergraphs $\nlhyptype$ is not adhesive, as our conditions on the connectivity of vertices means that not all pushouts along monomorphisms exist.
-Fortunately, there is the notion of \emph{partial adhesive categories}~\cite{kissinger2012pictures}, categories that are embedded inside a category that \emph{is} adhesive.
-These categories `inherit' enough adhesivity for us to perform graph rewrites on certain classes of spans.

-\begin{definition}[Partial adhesive category] A category $\mcp$ is called a \emph{partial adhesive category} if it is a full subcategory of an adhesive category $\mca$ and the inclusion functor $\morph{I}{\mcp}{\mca}$ preserves monomorphisms. \end{definition}

-We already have a candidate for this adhesive category $\mca$, the category of simple hypergraphs $\nshyptype$.
-We already know that $\nlhyptype$ is a full subcategory of $\nshyptype$ (Corollary \ref{corollary:full-subcategory}) with inclusion functor $I$ defined as in Definition \ref{def:inclusion}.
+We have already met an adhesive category: